nabeelvalley/docs/content/blog/2022/20-08/understanding-binary-files.md

 | 14      | `1110` | `E` |
 | 15      | `1111` | `F` |

-Using the binary representation, a byte can be represented using 2 Hex values which is taken by using the first 4-bits as the first hex value, and the second 4-bits as the second hex value
+Using the binary representation, a byte can be represented using 2 Hex values which are taken by using the first 4-bits as the first hex value, and the second 4-bits as the second hex value

-For example the value for 234, represented as bits: `11101010` can be split into 2 sets of 4-bits `1110 1010`, using the table above, this becomes `EA` in hex
+For example, the value for 234, represented as bits: `11101010` can be split into 2 sets of 4-bits `1110 1010`, using the table above, this becomes `EA` in hex

 ## Binary Files

-Binary files encode data using bits, when viewing them, it's convenient to view the data in them using bytes represented as a hex values as was shown above
+Binary files encode data using bits, when viewing them, it's convenient to view the data in them using bytes represented as hex values as was shown above

-Binary files usually require some knowledge on how their data is structured in order to correctly interpret the information.
-This is usually described in specification for the file format
+Binary files usually require some knowledge of how their data is structured to correctly interpret the information.
+This is usually described in the specification for the file format

 # Text Files